 Backing up Liferay Portal’s Database

 Liferay Portal’s database is the central repository for all of the portal’s information.
-It’s the most important component that needs to be backed up.
-You can do this by backing up the database live (if your database allows this) or by exporting the database and then backing up the exported file.
+It’s the most important component to back up.
+You can back up the database live (if your database allows this) or by exporting (dumping) the database into a file and then backing up the exported file.
 For example, MySQL ships with a

-mysqldump utility which allows you to export the entire database and data into a large SQL file.
+mysqldump utility which lets you export the entire database and data into a large SQL file.
 This file can then be backed up.
-In case of a database failure, this file can be used to recreate the state of the database at the time the dump was created.
+On restoring the database you can import this file into the database to recreate the database state to that of the time you exported the database.

-If you’re using Liferay Portal’s Documents and Media Library with the Jackrabbit JSR-170 repository to store documents in a database, the Jackrabbit database should also be backed up.
-If you’ve placed your search index into a database (not recommended; see the (not yet written) article for information on using Cluster Link or Solr), that database should be backed up as well
+If you’re storing Liferay Portal’s Documents and Media Library files to a Jackrabbit JSR-170 repository database, you should back it up.
+If you’ve placed your search index into a database (not recommended; see the Liferay Portal Clustering article for information on using Cluster Link or Solr), you should back up that database too.

-Search indexes can be backed up as well, if you wish to avoid re-indexing your content after restoring your database.
+If you wish to avoid re-indexing your content after restoring your database, back up your search indexes.
 This is easiest to do if you have a separate Elastic or Solr environment on which your index is stored.
 If you’re in a clustered configuration and you’re replicating indexes, you’ll need to back up each index replica.

 Restoring your application server, your Liferay Home folder, the locations of any file system-based media repositories, and your database from a backup system should give you a functioning portal.
 Restoring search indexes should avoid the need to re-index when you bring your site back up after a catastrophic failure.
 Good, consistent backup procedures are key to recovering successfully from a hardware failure.